Morgan Stanley focused on cost cuts to boost returns-CEO

-(Reuters) - Morgan Stanley (MS.N) is focusing on cost-cutting, including the possibility of more staff reductions, to improve shareholder returns, two top executives said on a conference call Thursday.
+Oct 18 (Reuters) - Morgan Stanley is focusing on cost-cutting, including the possibility of more staff reductions, to improve shareholder returns, two top executives said on a conference call Thursday.

 The investment bank paid out 52 percent of adjusted net revenue to employees in the third quarter, down from 55 percent in the second quarter, and staff levels declined by 2 percent.